Peter Orwick - Executive Director

 As ASI's deputy director of policy, Paul Rodgers is responsible for identifying and managing issues of relevance for both ASI and the U.S. sheep industry in several key areas: animal health, food safety and quality assurance, animal welfare, research and educational policy, marketing and trade and other technical matters.
 More specifically, Rodgers works with national and international regulatory agencies and organizations to implement ASI policies and to manage issues relating to the above-mentioned areas.

 He has staff responsibilities to ASI’s Research and Education Council and Animal Health Committee--namely through representation on boards and committees that address animal health and quality assurance issues.

 Rodgers is also the lead staff person for the American Lamb Council, for which he oversees competitiveness-improvement initiatives and coordinates activities with the recently established American Lamb Board.

 Rodgers began working for the sheep industry in 1984 as a consultant for the American Sheep Producers Council, one of ASI's two predecessor organizations.

 Rita Kourlis Samuelson - Director of Wool Marketing

 Rita Kourlis Samuelson is ASI’s director of international wool/pelt marketing.
-As such, she oversees ASI’s wool program, which includes quality improvement, international market development and various wool-related issues.
+As such, she oversees ASI’s domestic and international wool marketing programs, also quality improvement, product development and government procurement.
 She also works with international customers of American wool and wool products.